ZanClifton/react-chat/README.md

 ### How We Work

 When preparing to undertake a project, Diana researches the technologies involved and produces helpful documentation to enable both her and Zan to understand the full technological picture.
+They meet most mornings for an hour to work together.
 Typically, Zan acts as the driver for any pair-programming, while Diana navigates.
 Approving pull requests is done together after they have discussed the results of each change a particular merge will bring.

 ### ✔️ 1.
 CLONE THE REPO
 ![GitHub](https://img.shields.io/badge/github-%23121011.svg?style=for-the-badge&logo=github&logoColor=white)